aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to CSV or Online App" h2="Export WORDML to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORDML to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting WordML to CSV is a useful process for many applications.
+CSV files are a popular format for data exchange and storage, and are widely used in applications such as spreadsheets, databases, and online data stores.
+By converting WordML to CSV, users can easily access and manipulate data stored in WordML documents.

+<h2>How Aspose.Total Helps for WordML to CSV Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert WordML to CSV.
+Aspose.Words for C++ provides a feature-rich and easy-to-use API for exporting WordML to HTML.
+Aspose.Cells for C++ then provides a powerful API for converting HTML to CSV.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to convert WordML to CSV with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}